pymc-devs/pymc.io/blog/blog_gsoc_2022.md

 1. __Why did you choose your specific project topic?__

      I was looking for potential projects which I had some prior experience and background in.
-Since I have some prior experience with using Gaussian processes and have also implemented them from scratch before, fast exact Gaussian process was a natural choice !
+Since I have some prior experience with using Gaussian processes and have also implemented them from scratch before, fast exact Gaussian process was a natural choice!
 Reasonably familiar but with still some scope to learn.

 1. __How did you get involved in open source software?__